siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/ 2_Unix_Shell.md

 Pictutes_backup		data_vis.py
 chapter_1		draft.doc
 ```
-The file text.txt doesnt exist anymore and it's been deleted forever.
+The file text.txt doesn't exist anymore and it's been deleted forever.
 Beware that the unix shell doesn't have  a trash bin and we can recover deleted files.

 If we want to *delete a folder* we use the ***rm -r*** file command